scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 * [Working with backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html)

 It is recommended since the automated backups feature enables a point-in-time recovery feature.
 It can recover data to a specific point in time.
-It can reduce the downtime (pause duration) of backup operations when you use multi databases under Scalar products.
+It can reduce downtime (pause duration) for backup operations when you use multi databases under Scalar products.
 Please refer to the following document for more details on how to backup/restore the Scalar product data.

 * [Backup restore guide for Scalar products](./BackupRestoreGuide.md)